Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 we can freely modify gender regardless of sex.
 So when intersex children are born, we do just that.
 We mutilate them without their permission, we tell them how they must act, how they must dress.
-We assign each and every baby born in a hospital a gender and tell them that is what they are, regardless of their sex.
+We assign each and every baby born in a hospital a gender and tell them that is what they are, whether its in-sync or not with their sex.
 And when some of us later say, "Actually, I'm this gender," that's okay, because it's not like we're suggesting that the entire framework of gender is flawed.
 In fact, we're validating it.
 We are telling the world that, despite our sex, we are either male or female!
 Sometimes the doctors just get it a little wrong.
 And that's fair, because it's not like gender is a physical feature.

 In the early part of the nineteenth century, biologists encountered a crisis of faith.
 And in order to save their faith in dualist gender, they severed gender